Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

 **&copy;** Munteanu Eugen 315CA 2022-2023

-# XOR 0 -- A simple Tic Tac Toe game, written in C~
+# XOR 0 -- A simple Tic-Tac-Toe game, written in C

 ## Notice

 On the first assignment regarding to our Chess project, we had [the following link](https://github.com/EugenM03/simple--ai--chess) to access the source code and the initial implementation.

 Unfortunately, the continuation of the project was not possible, due to limited time and homeworks/assignments to other classes.
-Thus, we have decided to create another simple game (with AI, duh!) to still create a project correspondent to PCLP3 task.
+Thus, we have decided to create another simple game (with AI) to still create a project correspondent to the second PCLP3 task.
 We are sorry for any inconvenience caused.

 The new link is [here](https://github.com/Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo).